Creating a Service with Volume Discount Plans

 A destination group set is a logical container for destination groups that are used for the same purpose.
 For instance, in this case, a destination group set contains various destination groups (such as US & Canada or Europe) that apply to your customers.

-1. On the navigation menu to the left, select Service catalog, Rate codes and click Destination group sets.
+1. On the navigation menu on the left, select Service catalog, Rate codes and click Destination group sets.

 2. On the Create destination group set panel, fill in the following destination group set details: